AstraLabs-2050/hedera_hackathon/README.md

 Astra is building the bridge between immersive virtual fashion and real-world manufacturing.
 We let designers publish digital fashion in virtual storefronts where shoppers can explore, try on, and order custom pieces — all before anything is produced.

-Our mission begins in Africa, connecting local creators and verified tailors to global buyers through a transparent, on-chain system.
+Our mission begins in Africa, connecting fashion designers to global buyers through a transparent, on-chain system.
 But the impact extends far beyond — the same model can help the entire fashion industry reduce waste, verify creators, and make production on-demand.

 Using **Hedera Smart Contracts** and **Hedera Token Service**, Astra enables milestone-based **USDC escrow payments**, NFT-based design ownership, and (in the future) **Guardian-verified sustainability credentials** for creators.